sgmonda/stdio/README.md

 { check: ['1', '2', '3', '4', '5', '6'], meta: true, args: ['44', '2'] }
 ```

 Default values can be specified using "default" attribute when specifying options.
-Of course, default value length has to match the specified args count:
+Of course, default value length has to match the specified args count (if it is not '*'):

 ```
 var ops = stdio.getopt({